 What is Encaustic?

-But nothing in Webster’s definition described its lusciousness; the fragrance of grasses and wildflowers radiating from melting pots of wax straight from the honey and the hive.
+Nothing in the definition of encaustic describes its lusciousness; the fragrance of grasses and wildflowers radiating from melting pots of wax straight from the honey and the hive.
 Or, the sensuousness of this alchemical elixir of wax and pigment and its transparency, translucency and opacity.